scalarwaves/leximaven/CONTRIBUTING.md

 ### Build process

 - Managed with [Gulp](http://gulpjs.com) plugins.
-- The **build** task transpiles all ES6 code to ES5 using [Babel](http://babeljs.io) and pipes to the build folder.
+- The **bin** task transpiles all ES6 code to ES5 using [Babel](http://babeljs.io) and pipes to the build folder.
 Sourcemaps are inlined for code coverage.
+- The **clean** task removes test output and the build folder, then runs the build task

 ### Changelog & Versioning